rafalkaron/rafalkaron.github.io/content/_index.md

 ### Photography

-I realize that nowadays any decent smartphone is capable of capturing and processing stunning photos.
-At the same time, I still enjoy setting up my Canon DSLR and manually developing RAW photos in Lightroom or Affinity Photo.
+While smartphones are capable of stunning photos, I still enjoy using my Canon DSLR and manually developing RAW photos in Affinity Photo.

-I shoot various kinds of photos ranging from portraits through macros to abstracts.
-If you are curious about my approach to photography, feel free to visit my [Unsplash](https://unsplash.com/@rafalkaron) profile.
+I shoot various types of photos, from portraits and macros to abstracts.
+For more of my photography, visit my [Unsplash profile](https://unsplash.com/@rafalkaron).

 ![A photo of Kona](/media/home/kona2.jpg)
 ![A photo of Kona](/media/home/kona.jpg)